Fox-ML-infrastructure/FoxML_Core/LEGAL/TRADEMARK_POLICY.md

 ## 5. Open-Source Use

-### 5.1 AGPL-3.0 License
+### 5.1 Free Use License

-**Open-source users (AGPL-3.0):**
+**Free users (personal/academic):**
-- May reference "Fox ML Infrastructure" in compliance with AGPL-3.0 attribution requirements
+- May reference "Fox ML Infrastructure" in compliance with license attribution requirements
 - Must include copyright notices and license text
 - Must comply with this trademark policy